UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_1/Kotlin_Intro.md

   - A class, not technically a data type

 2. Let's check the maximum and minimum values available to you on your machine or VM
-   1. Start your program off as follows and run:
+   - Start your program off as follows and run:

+      ~~~admonish code

       ```kt
       fun main(args: Array<String>) {